AlexLabram/Bonsai/WGCourse/README.md

 	- Mosses _are_ heavily affected by air-flow, but don't usually need much of it to be happy
 + Management: windows, fans

-### Practical 5: De-potting your bonsai
-1. Remove existing pot (taking off wire if needed) and place in tray provided
-1. Brush all moss, weeds and excess soil off top surface with chopstick
-	- This uncovers the nebari... or, for young trees, the lateral roots that will eventually help form it
-	- Keep an eye open for any signs of pests in the soil
-1. If trunk is dirty or moss-covered, clean with a damp toothbrush
-	- Moss on trunks looks cool but is bad for the tree's health
-1. Decide how you'd like the tree to sit in the pot
-	a.
-Angle: Usually we want the tree to emerge vertically, but a few styles get more creative
-	a.
-"Front": We must establish the direction from which the tree is intended to be viewed
-	a.
-Positioning: Asymmetric styles may work better with the tree off to one side
-	- This decision may need re-visiting if the roots don't behave like you expect; in the worst case you may have to change pot
-1. Trim off any roots that were growing along the sides of the pot
-1. Work the roots back to fit in the pot
-	1. Loosen dirt round the edges / bottom with chopstick
-	1. Trim off exposed roots with root shears (or nail scissors!)
-		- Big roots may need a branch cutter (or secateurs)
-		- _Really_ big roots may need a saw!
-	1. Repeat until tree fits in pot with 1/2 cm clearance at sides and bottom
-1. Squirt any exposed roots with water

 ## Developing your bonsai

 ### Cleaning & weeding